robi24/robi24.github.io/_posts/2024-01-06-zsh-bira-theme-custom-prompt.md

 ![echo PS1 result](/assets/images/2024-01-06/image.png)

 As you can see, it's much more complicated.
 It contains some ruby, git configs, line break and more.
 We're interested in the `%n` which represents `$USERNAME` and `%m` - hostname.
-This and many more variables are pretty well documented in the [zsh prompt expansion][zsh prompt expansion] docs.
-So let's try to replace this value with some string!
+These and many more variables are pretty well documented in the [zsh prompt expansion][zsh prompt expansion] docs.
+So let's try to replace this value with some custom string!

 ![customized PS1 in zsh](/assets/images/2024-01-06/image-4.png)

 And if you didn't forget to wrap the variable in `""` you should get something like this.
 There's just one issue. **Where are the colors?!** 😱 See this green bar, it's now white, but it's not only that, we've also lost the folder colors.
-This is awful, how can someone use it? 🤮 We went this far so there's no way back, we can't give up.
-Googling time!
+This is awful 🤢 We went this far, and still, we need more googling!

 I was really close to start reading the official [zsh docs][zsh docs].
 As a side note, I also found this very nice [zsh intro][zsh intro].
 This was the moment when I thought, _why not look at the theme itself_?
 And [here it is][bira theme], my lovely bira theme!
 And what we've got here, the `PROMPT` variable and  the`user_host`!

 ![bira config from github](/assets/images/2024-01-06/image-5.png)

-We can now fork this config and create our custom theme with the `user_host` replaced 🎉, but wait, wait.
+We can now fork this config and create our custom theme with the `user_host` replaced 🎉, but wait, wait, not so fast.
 We're a bit too lazy for that, aren't we?
-Why not copy-pasting these two lines to to our `.zshrc` file?
+Why not copy-pasting these two lines to to our `.zshrc` and see what happens?
 It's just a config, isn't it?
-Should work out of the box, am I right? 🤔 Let's add these two lines at the very end of our zsh config file
+Should work out of the box, am I right? 🤔 Let's add these it at the very end of the file

 ```bash
 local user_host="%B%(!.%{$fg[red]%}.%{$fg[green]%})buy@me-aCoffee%{$reset_color%} "